monosage/neo/README.md

 ## Installation

 Neovim is supported across multiple platforms.
-Some tools used by Jarvis are not, however.
+Some tools used by Neo are not, however.
 For MacOSX, an installation script is included that will install several tools for you.
 For Windows, no installation script is available, but you can manually install everything needed for Neovim in a few short steps.